aklinker1/vite-plugin-web-extension/docs/guide/index.md

 ```

 ::: info
-This plugin is compatible with all other Vite plugins.
-Just add them to the list of plugins in any order.
+This plugin is fully compatible with all other Vite plugins.
+You can include them in the list of plugins in any order you prefer.
 :::

 ## Create a New Project